JSteunou/m-guide-compositeview/README.md

 # Marionette CompositeView demo

-Started with a question from a user on marionettejs gitter channel.
-Fix one thing on jsfiddle with him, but notice a lot of miss usage of Marionette & Backbone.
+Started because of a question from a user on [marionettejs gitter channel)(https://gitter.im/marionettejs/backbone.marionette).
+Fixed one thing on jsfiddle with him, but noticed a lot of missusage of Marionette & Backbone.

-So I hope this example will help a lot of people to understand CompositeView working as a tree / leaf helper.
+So I hope this example will help a lot of people to understand CompositeView working as a tree / leaf helper but also app, rootView, regions, ...

 # Install & run